 Monitor your data

 At the absolute minimum, keeping an eye on your traffic sources and CTR data will help you to identify if something fishy is going on.
-If traffic appears to be coming from a suspicious location, or you’re experiencing a high CTR but little in the way of conversions then look closely at your advertising partners and consider limiting traffic from certain locations.
+If traffic appears to be coming from a suspicious location, or you’re experiencing a high CTR but little in the way of conversions then look closely at your online advertising partners and consider limiting traffic from certain locations.

 If you suspect dodgy traffic is coming from some less salubrious partners, you can blacklist certain domains and IPs of “users” that click.
 As you have little control over malware or traffic coming through those sites, keeping them blacklisted is a good way to avoid the fraudulent traffic that they might be attracting.